PO BOX 933 RED BLUFF, CA 96080

 Nitrogen Management Plan: In addition to the Farm Evaluation Survey, commercial irrigators are required to complete the Nitrogen Management Plan (NMP) to comply.
 The NMP is also referred to as the Nitrogen Management Plan Worksheet.
 Worksheet Instructions serve as a reference to complete the Nitrogen Management Plan document.
 Note that the numbering in this document differs slightly from the NMP Worksheet.
 See theResource section on the Library tab for supportive NMP information.
 Members located within a groundwater High Vulnerability Area (HVA) must prepare and implement a Certified Nitrogen Management Plan annually.
 To comply with the Order, the plan must be certified in one of the following ways and is to remain on farm:

 Sediment and Erosion Control Plan (SECP): In addition to the certified Nitrogen Management Plan, commercial irrigators with parcels within an area susceptible to sediment and erosion are to complete and submit a certified Sediment and Erosion Control Plan.
 Review the SECP instructions, before completing the SECP template.
 A sample SECP is also available.
 This plan is to be updated annually as on-farm conditions dictate.
 There is no need to submit this plan to STWEC, please keep on-farm or at the place of business.
 Self-certification training and test is now available online for members with this designation.
-Start today: SECP Online Training and Test.
+Available January & February 2020: SECP Online Training and Test.
 For further insight, review the SECP self-certification curriculum resources with the SECP self-certification training session.
 Note, a member with this designation must enroll in the training session and pass the test with a score of 70% or better to certify their SECP.

 Access to the Waste Discharge Order: To comply with the Order, owners and operators of irrigated lands are required to maintain a hard or electronic copy of the Waste Discharge Order at the farm headquarters and that the owner and/or operator shall be familiar with the contents.
 SeeILRP tab for updates.
 Amended Waste Discharge Requirements General Order, adopted 17 February 2022.